rLekwuwa/Data2400/README.md

 ```

--use to create a single new file or multiple files with one command line
+-use to create a single new file.
+-create multiple files with one command line

 ```